donMichaelL/mysite/README.md

 1. Create a Procfile
 This file is used to explicitly declare your application’s process types and entry points.
 It is located in the root of your repository.
 (requires gunicorn)
+You can also specify the tasks to run during release phase p.x. python manage.py migrate

 2. Create a runtime.txt
 This will inform heroku for python version